tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_code_samples.md

 <img src="{{ "/images_api/pawcodegen.png" | prepend: site.baseurl }}" alt="Paw code generators" />

-The Postman app has most of these code generators built in.
+The Postman app has most of these code generators built in by default.

 {{note}} Although these code generators are probably helpful, they may or may not work for your API.
 Always review code samples with developers.
 In most cases, developers supply the code samples for the documentation, and technical writers briefly comment on the code samples. {{end}}

 ## Generate a JavaScript code sample from Postman

 {{note}} We covered some of this material earlier in more depth, so here I just cover it more briefly. {{end}}

 To generate a JavaScript code snippet from Postman:

 1. Configure a weatherdata request in Postman (or select one you've saved).